marianoguerra/efene/docs/quickstart.rst

  >>> # let's use pattern matching for something more advanced
  >>> L = [1, 2, 3, 4]
  [1, 2, 3, 4]
- >>> # we will match, some of the values to literals, some of them put them on variables and discard others
+ >>> # we will match some of the values to literals, some of them put them on variables and discard others
  >>> # First and Second are variable names, so whatever value was in that place it will be assigned to that
  >>> # variable
  >>> # the 2 in the second position is a literal, so it will have to match to the value on the second position